This guide will help you install and configure Cucumber Pro on your own network.

 http://your.host (port 80).

-Cucumber Pro sends emails to users, for example when they sign up for accounts or reset their passwords, or engage in conversations about documents.
+Cucumber Pro sends emails to users, for example when they sign up for accounts or reset their passwords.

 The Replicated settings screen includes a section where you must configure your SMTP server settings before starting the app.